Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Interpersonal Skills

 Developing and maintaining good relationships with other departments is also vital.
-The supervisor wants to ensure both their employees and the organization meet their goals, so they should recognize the importance of working together cohesively.
+The supervisor wants to ensure their employees and the organization meet their goals, so they should recognize the importance of working together cohesively.

 Openness to Advice